studersi/test-4/Tutorial-04-README.md

 Stringed together, we get a lot of data.
 (If there is an error message, this could be because the _uuidgen_ command is not present.
 In this case, the _uuid_ package should be installed).

 It may take a moment to process this line.
-As a result we set the following the log file:
+As a result we see the following the log file:

 ```bash
 127.0.0.1 - - [2015-10-03 05:54:09.090117] "GET /index.html?n=1a HTTP/1.1" 200 45 "-" "curl/7.35.0" www.example.com 127.0.0.1 443 - - "-" - TLSv1.2 ECDHE-RSA-AES256-GCM-SHA384 534 1485 -% 446 - - - - -